-- Place your solar panels where they will get as much direct sunlight as possible, and are angled as directly as possible to the sun. - Make sure the Solar switch is turned off (under the solar input ports) - Connect solar panels to the generator in the correct configuration.
-If you are not sure, check with a volt meter, or contact Point Zero Energy to verify. - 4.
-Turn the solar switch on - 5.
+- 1. Place your solar panels where they will get as much direct sunlight as possible. - 2.
+Connect solar panels to the generator in the correct configuration (see Point Zero Energy wiring diagrams). - 3.
 Your batteries are fully charged when the Meter reads 100% if the meter has been calibrated correctly, or until there is no more charging even with the sun hitting the solar panels.